Sri Lanka Safari

 Double up on wildlife spotting with two included safaris in the morning and evening in Yala National Park.
 There's a good chance of spotting crocodiles, elephants, monkeys and buffaloes, and if you are lucky, you may even spot a leopard – the park is considered one of the best places in the world to see these ever-elusive beauties.
 Keep an eye out for the 215 species of birds that call this place home, including the Sri Lankan wood pigeon, painted stork, crimson-fronted barbet and prideful peacocks strutting their way through the park.

-Wake up with the morning birds and head out on a forest walk with your trip leader.
-Follow the leafy pathway, keeping an eye out for butterflies, multi-coloured blue magpies, squirrels, mongoose and birdlife.
-After, you’ll make the drive to Rekawa, where you’ll spend the night.
+Wake up with the morning birds – today is a free day to explore the area at your own pace.
+Maybe head out on a forest walk, keeping an eye out for butterflies, multi-coloured blue magpies, squirrels, mongoose and birdlife.
+Later this evening, you’ll drive to Rekawa.
 As the sun goes down, you’ll head out to the beach with your group to look for nesting turtles.

-Prepare for a big day as you head for your last stop in Colombo.
-From October to April, you have the option to join an early morning whale-watching excursion.
-Although it can make for a long day, Sri Lanka offers exceptional whale-watching sightings.
-Here, you have the chance to spot a variety of whales, such as sperm whales, orcas, fin whales, and the biggest attraction of all - blue whales.
-On the way to Colombo, you’ll visit Galle Fort – the fortified city with a mixture of Portuguese and Dutch charm, narrow laneways, and popular promenades.
-Explore the area on foot, taking in the local architecture that dates from between the 16th and 19th centuries.
-Grab some lunch from one of the many cafes here, serving traditional Sri Lankan meals with a contemporary twist.
-When you arrive in Colombo, you have a free evening to choose your own adventure.
+Visit Galle Fort – the fortified city with a mixture of Portuguese and Dutch charm, narrow laneways and popular promenades.
+Explore the area on foot, taking in the local architecture that dates from between the 16th and 19th centuries!
+Then, you’ll head to your last stop in Colombo.
+When you arrive, you have a free evening to choose your own adventure.
 Maybe head out to sample some of the city's renowned street food like crispy vegetable samosas, hoppers and kotthu (sliced roti, vegetables and eggs or meat) or find a bar and toast to a trip well-travelled.

 Your trip comes to an end after breakfast this morning.
 If you’d like to stay in Colombo, just speak to your booking agent.